 The taxes per income, according to the National Tax Agency, vary from 15% to 55%.
 Your average guy with cryptos is probably free of them, though.

 They have nice chocolates, snowy peaks, and a crypto-valley since 2013.
 This Nordic country is famous for its privacy culture, so, it gets along well with cryptocurrencies.
 But maybe its town Zug, known as a tax haven, is still the epicenter of it.
 As indicated by the firm EqualOcean, there were around 800 crypto-companies and organizations established in this valley by 2020.
 Among them, we have names like Ethereum and Cardano Foundations.

 Of course, cryptocurrencies are legal (and widely accepted) in this territory.
-The Swiss Financial Market Supervisory Authority (FINMA) only licenses the cryptocurrency exchanges and published a set of guidelines for the ICOs.
+The Swiss Financial Market Supervisory Authority (FINMA) only licenses the A digital currency running on a blockchain and built with cryptography.
+Contrary to central-bank issued currency, cryptocurrency issuance rules are...
+More exchanges and published a set of guidelines for the ICOs.

 Beyond that, as declared by the Crypto Valley Association, “The Swiss financial market regulator, FINMA, encourages self-regulation rather than onerous top-down regulation, and is open and easily accessible for developing improved regulations”.
 The taxes vary between 0% for individuals and 7-22% for companies, depending on the region.

 Liberland is a non-fully-recognized micro-nation between Croatia and Serbia, proclaimed as it by the politician and activist Vít Jedlička in 2015.
 The main attraction about it is the ideology of “Live and let live”, which aims to offer personal and economic freedom to its citizens, no matter the race, ethnicity, orientation, or religion.
 As you can imagine, this is the first nation that had Bitcoin as a legal tender.
 Sort of.